Ireland national rugby union team: Home grounds

-Records
+Performances

 Overall

-Below is a table of test matches played by Ireland up to 18 March 2023.
+Below is a table of test matches played by Ireland up to 16 November 2025.

-Home Nations – Five Nations – Six Nations championships

-Up to date as of 18 March 2023.

-The Six Nations Championship, held every year in February and March, is Ireland's only annual tournament.
-It is contested against England, France, Italy, Scotland and Wales.
-Ireland was a member of the inaugural Home Nations in 1883, with France and Italy joining later to form the Five and Six Nations respectively.
-Ireland won their first championship in 1894, also winning the Triple Crown.
-Ireland's first Grand Slam occurred in the 1948 season and their second in the 2009 season.
-Following their title in the 2018 Six Nations Championship, Ireland have been outright champions on fourteen occasions and have eight shared wins.
-Ireland won their third ever Grand Slam in the 2018 Six Nations Championship with a 24–15 win over England at Twickenham on St Patrick's Day.
-Ireland won their fourth Grand slam and first in Dublin following their 29–16 victory over England in the 2023 Six Nations.

 Rugby World Cup

 Ireland have competed at every Rugby World Cup tournament.
-The furthest they have progressed is the quarter-finals, which they have made seven times out of nine.
-They have finished top of their pool twice, in 2011, after beating pool favourite Australia, and in 2015 leaving France in 2nd place.
+The furthest they have progressed is the quarter-finals, which they have made eight times out of ten.
+They have finished top of their pool three times; in 2011, after beating pool favourite Australia, in 2015 leaving France in 2nd place, and in 2023 when they defeated the reigning world champions South Africa.

 In the first tournament, held in Australia and New Zealand in 1987, Ireland finished second in their pool after a loss to Wales, before Ireland were knocked out by Australia in the quarter-final in Sydney.

 In 1991 Ireland again lost one match in pool play, this time to Scotland.
 Ireland again met Australia in the quarter-finals, losing by one point.

 In 1995 Ireland were runner-up in their pool to the New Zealand national rugby union team.
 Ireland were defeated by France in their quarter-final in Durban.

 In 1999 Ireland finished second in their pool behind Australia, and went into the quarter-final play-offs (a system exclusive to the 1999 tournament).
 There they lost to Argentina, and thus, not being a quarter-finalists, Ireland were not given automatic entry into the 2003 tournament.

 In qualifying matches, Ireland defeated Russia and Georgia to advance to the 2003 tournament.
 Ireland finished second to Australia in their pool, and were knocked out by France in the quarter-finals.

 In the 2007 World Cup Ireland played in the so-called "Group of death" with hosts France, Argentina, Namibia and Georgia.
 Ireland defeated Namibia in their opening game 32–17.
 Their progress was then put into doubt when they beat Georgia 14–10, not obtaining a bonus point.
 Ireland lost to France 3–25.
 Entering their last group match against Argentina, needing four tries to secure a bonus point without allowing Argentina anything, Ireland were defeated 15–30 and crashed out at the pool stage for the first time.